appsquickly/typhoon/README.md

 * <a href="https://github.com/jasperblues/spring-objective-c/wiki/Incorporating">Incorporating the framework into your project.</a>

-* <a href="https://github.com/jasperblues/spring-objective-c/wiki/Configuration-Management-&-Testing"/>Configuration Management & Integration Testing</a>
+* <a href="https://github.com/jasperblues/spring-objective-c/wiki/Configuration-Management-&amp;-Testing">Configuration Management & Testing.</a>

 # Reports